deirde/test-employees-directory/readme.md

-# TEST - EMPLOYEES DIRECTORY #
+# TEST - EMPLOYEES DIRECTORY - AGULAR.JS #

 .
-Review the code of this application
+Review the code of this application<br/>
 .
-Criticize this application
+Criticize this application<br/>
 .
 Present an improved version of this application (without adding or removing any feature or external library)

 What has been done